Emma Tenayuca: Personal life

 Tenayuca was born on December 21, 1916 in San Antonio, Texas.
 She grew up as the first daughter in the family of Sam Tenayuca and Benita Hernandez Zepeda's 11 children.
 Tenayuca began living with her grandparents at an early age in order to ease the burden on her parents.
-She was born into a Mexican-American family, and their lineage in South Texas predated both Mexican independence and the Mexico-United States War.
+She was born into a Mexican-American family, and their lineage in South Texas predated both Mexican independence and the Mexican–American War.
 The Tenayuca family were hit hard by the Depression, and all around her, Emma began to see the suffering of low class workers.

 Photograph shows the couple, Emma and Homer Brooks standing together in the Tenayuca family home.

 In 1938 she married organizer Homer Bartchy, who used the alias "Homer Brooks".
 Eventually, Tenayuca went on to pursue a college degree.
 She divorced Brooks in 1941 and left her hometown in order to attend San Francisco State College where she majored in education.
 Tenayuca distanced herself from communism as well, after learning of Joseph Stalin’s terror regime.
 She later earned a master's in education from Our Lady of the Lake University in San Antonio.
 From there she went on to teach in Harlandale School District until her retirement in 1982.